nitzzzu/agent-sandbox/README.md

 You can also manage sandboxes manually using the RESTful API provided by Agent-Sandbox.

 #### I, Create a Sandbox
 You can create a new sandbox by sending a POST request to the `/api/v1/sandbox` endpoint with the desired configuration.
-For example, to create an `aio` environment sandbox and name it `sandbox-01`, you can use the following curl command or programmatically call the API:
+For example, to create an `aio` sandbox and name it `sandbox-01`, you can use the following curl command or programmatically call the API:

 <table>
 <tr>